askui/askui/docs/docs/general/03-Guides/guide-relational-element-descriptions.md

 ## leftOf() and rightOf()
 If you want to select an element based on its location left or right of another element you have to use `leftOf()` or `rightOf()` respectively.

-💡 If you do not specify another filter like `withText()` then you will get the nearest element.
-Otherwise, askui retrieves the nearest element that matches the filter!
+💡 If you do not specify another element-description like `withText()` then you will get the nearest element.
+Otherwise, askui retrieves the nearest element that matches the element-description!

 ```ts
 await aui